yangshutingg/dsa4264/technical-report-template.md

 * *Features: What feature engineering did you do?
 Was anything dropped?*
 * *Splitting: How did you split the data between training and test sets?*

+The data for this project comprises Reddit comments from Singapore-specific subreddits such as r/Singapore, r/SingaporeRaw, and r/SingaporeHappenings.
+Data was collected through Reddit's API, focusing on posts and comments within a specified timeframe to track toxicity trends over recent years.
+For each comment, metadata such as the timestamp, username, subreddit ID, and moderation status were collected, although the actual analysis will focus primarily on the text content.

+Data cleaning involved standard preprocessing steps to ensure consistency and readability for NLP models.
+We removed stop words, special characters, URLs, and non-relevant metadata.
+Additionally, comments that were removed or deleted were excluded, as they do not contain usable text data.
+Any mixed-language content was processed through tokenization and embedding steps to address linguistic variations and slang common in online discussions.
+Outliers, such as extremely short or long comments, were reviewed to prevent skewing the model's training data.

+Feature engineering focused on extracting linguistic patterns and toxic terms, with sentiment analysis and basic frequency analysis conducted as initial exploratory steps.
+Only the text feature was retained for toxicity scoring and topic modelling.
+For model training, the data was split into training, validation, and test sets to evaluate model performance consistently.

 ### 3.3 Experimental Design

 *In this subsection, you should clearly explain the key steps of your model development process, such as:*